LlorencCB/phis-docs-community/docs/experimental-organization.md

 The dataset added to PHIS must respect some file rules :

 - the file must be a .csv file
-- the first line of the file is a header, every other additional row matches with a new element characterized by a single agronomical object, a single date and as many variable values as there are variables
+- the first line of the file is a header, every other additional row matches with a new element characterized by a single scientific object, a single date and as many variable values as there are variables
 - in a given row, each items are separated by a single semicolon `;`
-- the header contains the fields **AgronomicalObjectURI** and **Date**, and as many variable alias as there are added variables (see the .csv template that can be downloaded above the **Data File** field)
+- the header contains the fields **ScientificObjectURI** and **Date**, and as many variable alias as there are added variables (see the .csv template that can be downloaded above the **Data File** field)
-- the agronomical objects are refered to by their respective URI
+- the scientific objects are refered to by their respective URI
 - the date is refered to in the YYYY-MM-DD (year-month-date) format
 - variable values are provided as real number, since PHIS then stores numbers as [**double-precision floating-point value**](https://en.wikipedia.org/wiki/Double-precision_floating-point_format)
 - numerical values decimal separators should be dots `.` but commas `,` are tolerated